Pet travel to Europe has changed with effect from 1 January 2021.

 The AHC needs to be signed by an official vet.

-Here at Vetsmiths, both Chris and Lorna are registered official vets.
+Here at Vetsmiths, Chris, Lorna and Kesh are registered official vets (OV’s).

 You will need to take proof of the following with you to your appointment: